Notable People

 Why Robert Langer still belongs in the library

-Langer is a useful subject because he stands at the crossing of several modern American habits: faith in engineering, ambition in medicine, aggressive patent culture, and the conviction that academic research should leave the university and alter real treatment.
+Langer is a useful subject because he stands at the crossing of several modern American habits: faith in engineering, ambition in medicine, aggressive patent culture, and the conviction that academic research should leave the university and alter actual treatment.

 That combination has critics as well as admirers.
 Some people worry about how closely prestige science can align with commercialization.
 Others see the Langer model as exactly what successful biomedical research should do, move from idea to product without apology.
 Either way, his career is too consequential to summarize as a list of distinctions.